3kyro/servant-benchmark/README.md

 # servant-benchmark

-A library for automatically producing random request data from *Servant* APIs.
+A library for producing random request data from *Servant* APIs.

 ## Building a `Generator`

-The `Generator` type must closely follow the structure of the *servant* API.
+The `Generator` type must closely follow the structure of the *Servant* API.

 * Different endpoints are combined with the `:|:` operator
 * Different generators are combined with the `:>:` operator